 If a child feels that they are being bullied or victimised by a member of staff, they should tell their parents who should inform the Head without delay; the child may also approach the Head or a trusted member of staff directly.
-The situation will be fairly investigated.
+The situation will be fairly investigated in line with The Manor's policy on 'Allegations made against/concerns raised in relation to teachers', found within Section 8 of our Safeguarding Policy.

-For all the above forms of bullying the school will follow the general procedures under 'Procedures for Dealing with Bullying at The Manor' and the Head/member of the Senior Leadership Team (SLT) will be personally involved in the resolution of each case.
+For all the above forms of bullying the school will follow the general procedures under 'Procedures for Dealing with Bullying at The Manor' and the Head, Deputy Head Pastoral and/or another member of the Senior Leadership Team (SLT) will be personally involved in the resolution of each case.